All Episodes

 Why is it not the case?

-Why is the anger propelling the Republican primary vote automatically disqualified as unhinged, irrational, and yet the anger of terrorists blowing us to smithereens, the anger of illegal immigrants breaking our laws to get in the country, the anger of every minority group ticked off and basically being unhappy in life.
+Why is the anger propelling the Republican primary vote automatically disqualified as unhinged, Irrational, and yet the anger of terrorists blowing us to smithereens, the anger of illegal immigrants breaking our laws to get in the country, the anger of every minority group ticked off and basically being unhappy in life.

-We're supposed to stop, we're supposed to understand the rage, we're supposed to learn from it, and what we're supposed to learn from it is that it's our fault.
+And what we're supposed to learn from it is that it's our fault.

-Okay, well, I'd like to turn that right around on the Republican and the entire Washington establishment.
+Well, I'd like to turn that right around on the Republican and the entire Washington establishment.

 Why don't you people take a little time out instead of mischaracterizing the anger?